The Gambling Law Review: Brazil

 Both CENP and CONAR are non-governmental organisations formed by members of the advertising industry to define their own statutes and codes.
-CONAR's Self-Regulation Code also includes a general rule that advertisements should not contain anything that 'induces criminal or illegal activities' (Article 21).
+CONAR's Self-Regulation Code also includes a general rule that advertisements should not contain anything that 'induces criminal or illegal activities'.14

 Based on this general rule, many gaming and poker companies have faced difficulties trying to advertise in Brazil.
 In 2009, CONAR prohibited Full Tilt Poker from advertising on the Discovery Channel.
-That decision was based on the assumption that poker was a game of chance, illegal in Brazil.
+That decision assumed that poker is a game of chance, illegal in Brazil.
 After deliberation, CONAR decided that poker is a game of skill, and allowed the advertising.
 In that same year, CONAR also prohibited Sportingbet from advertising in Brazil.
 This prohibition was upheld by the Brazilian courts after it was challenged by Sportingbet.

-In several situations when CONAR suspended advertising of sports betting companies located and licensed in other countries based on Article 21 of the Brazilian Code of Advertising Self-Regulation, these decisions often ignored the territoriality rule of Article 2 of the Criminal Offences Act itself, which prevents this criminal law from being applied to acts committed outside national territory.
+In several situations when CONAR suspended advertising of sports betting companies located and licensed in other countries based on Article 21 of the Brazilian Code of Advertising Self-Regulation, these decisions often ignored the territoriality rule of Article 2 of the Misdemeanour Law itself, which prevents this criminal law from being applied to acts committed outside national territory.